BACK

 What Is a Guarantor on a Lease?

-A lease guarantor is an individual who agrees to fulfill the financial responsibility of a lease if the renter is not able to do it themselves.
+A lease guarantor is an individual who agrees to assume financial responsibility of a lease if the renter is not able to do it themselves.

-A guarantor, also referred to as a sponsor or co-signer, vouches for the tenant in the event that they default.
+A guarantor, also referred to as a sponsor or co-signer, vouches for the tenant in the event that they default on rent payments.
 A guarantor could be any person who is willing to accept these financial obligations – a family member, a friend or even a business associate.
 A company securing housing for its employee can also act as a guarantor.

 For tenants who find it difficult to convince someone to be their sponsor, there are third-party companies available today that offer these services for a fee.
 These guarantor service providers help guarantee lease agreements for applicants.
 Most commonly, you’ll see parents and guardians act as guarantors in situations in which the risk associated with a young renter is high (as in student housing).
 In general, guarantors have steady income, good credit, low debt, and they meet or exceed the total monthly or annual income requirements.